 The best way to build your travel itinerary planner is to do research!
 It’s how I start every one of my international trip planners!
 I’ve used this tactic specifically for Europe, but it can be modified for anywhere!
 It can even be your round the world trip planner!
 Before I went to Europe, the first time, I read books, travel magazines, websites and watched all those movies that I had said: “oh, I want to see that someday!”
 In the olden days, I went to my local library to get books on travel to start my Europe trip planner.
 I know, who goes to a library anymore, but hey, it’s free!
 Or you can, of course, browse the internet and this blog!
 Once you’ve done that, compile a list of the places you want to go.

 Building a Travel Itinerary Planner

-Depending on how much time you have, and how well spaced out everything this, will decide how much you can accomplish.
+Depending on how much time you have and how well spaced out everything this, will decide how much you can accomplish.
 I Googled every place I wanted to visit and created a Google Drive Document to keep track of it all.
-Below is an example of what I did for each place.
-It was first separated by location, picture, name, hours open, cost, address (important once you plan your hotel or hostel so that you know what public transport can get you to your destination), and duration (will it take half a day or an hour? helps to plan out how many days in each place).
+Below is an example of what I did for each site.
+It was first separated by country, city, picture, name, hours open, cost, address (important once you plan your hotel or hostel so that you know what public transport can get you to your destination), and duration (will it take half a day or an hour? helps to plan out how many days in each place).
 This became the start of my international trip planner that I absolutely live by.
 Not to say plans don’t change, but it really helps to get the most of my trips so it’s one of my top travel tips.

 International Trip Planner